mint-n-pepper/DanceBotsEditor/README.md

   qml-dir               QML directory
 ```

-The script will create `DancebotsEditor.app` in your `build` directory and copy the executable, icon, and run settings to the appropriate sub-directories.
-From this it will also generate a DMG file.

 For example:
 ```
 cd gui/mac_os_rc/
 ./deploy.sh ../../build/ ~/Qt/5.12.6/clang_64/bin/ ../
 ```

+The script will create `DancebotsEditor.app` in your `build` directory and copy the executable, icon, and configurations to the appropriate sub-directories.
+It will also generate a DMG file.

 ## Ubuntu